huggingface/blog/video-encoding.md

 ## Criteria

-While size was the initial reason we decided to go with video encoding, we soon realized that there are other aspects to consider as well.
+While size was the initial reason we decided to go with video encoding, we soon realized that there were other aspects to consider as well.
 Of course, decoding time is an important one for machine learning applications as we want to maximize to amount of time spent training rather than loading data.
 Quality needs to remains above a certain level as well so as to not degrade our policies performance.
 Lastly, one less obvious but equally important aspect is the compatibility of our encoded videos in order to be easily decoded and played on the majority of media player, web browser, devices etc. Having the ability to easily and quickly visualize the content of any of our datasets was a must-have feature for us.

 To summarize, these are the criteria we wanted to optimize:
 - **Size:** Impacts storage disk space and download times.